 The Economic Security (EcoSec) department, and the Water and Habitat (WatHab) departments, will have primary technical responsibility for the project implementation.
-EcoSec is responsible for livelihoods support through cash assistance and in-kind assistance to farmers while the WatHab department is responsible for basic service provision and community infrastructure.
+EcoSec is responsible for ther provision support to farmers and of essential household items as well as cash-for-work activities while the WatHab department is responsible for basic service provision and community infrastructure.
 Both the EcoSec and the WatHab departments have technical teams / ICRC technical field officers at the sub-delegation offices, in the States and Regions.
 AAP focal points embedded in the ICRC technical field teams at the State and Region level will support the broader technical teams and coordinate with and be supported by the AAP Officer in Yangon.